Birds Lead Humans to Honey

 The old man thought the bird was trying to tell him something, so he “brrrrr-yumed,” back at it repeatedly, following it, this time, thinking the bird was thanking him for his kind offering.
 This may be so, because the little bird lighted on a branch not far off, chirruping away until the old hunter reached him, still singing “brrrrr-yum, brrrrr-yum” as he went.

-From that day to this, the little honeyguide leads people to wild honey in the bush.
+From that day to this, the little honey guide leads people to wild honey in the bush.
 Now you know how to attract the honey guide by singing “brrrrr-yum,” repeatedly in a high pitch.
-The honeyguide will hear you and answer with his call of “chekit-chekit-chirr”, to lead you to a new bee hive somewhere in the bushveld for wild honey.
+The honey guide will hear you and answer with his call of “chekit-chekit-chirr”, to lead you to a new bee hive somewhere in the bushveld for tasty wild honey.

 The moral of the story you say?
 Always keep alert and cheerful; you never know where your next meal will come from.

-As a young man, while crossing a dry riverbed in the Timbavati, the writer was solicited by calls from a little bird in a jackal-berry tree, on the far bank.
+One day as a young man, I was two kilometers from camp and on my way to check on a windmill at a watering hole.
+While crossing a dry riverbed in the Timbavati, I was attracted by incessant calls from a bird in a jackal-berry tree, it followed along with me on the far bank of the river.
 Having never been led by a honey guide, this was a new experience.
-I was on my way to check on a windmill at a watering hole, two kilometers from the camp when this incident occurred.
-In my curiosity, I followed the bird right to honey and I must say it was a very happy experience I have never forgotten.
-Some people believe the honeyguide leads badgers to honey but this has not been proven as of yet.
+In my curiosity, I followed the bird who led me right to a tree housing bees in a crack.
+I must say, it was a very happy experience I have never forgotten.
+Some people believe the honey guide leads badgers to honey but this has not been proven as of yet.